 Looking toward 2016 the market landscape is shaking up to be another strong year.
 Ultimately, supply and demand drive the prices in any market and ours is no exception.
 Tight supply of homes coming to market is one of the largest drivers of the current appreciating market.
 At the end of December the number of, “active” homes available for sale in the metro area (including Arvada) was at 4,384 properties.
 In the last 30 years the average number of homes for sale at this time has been 13,869 homes for sale.
 This equates to an over 300% decrease in inventory in the metro area from the thirty year average.

 Demand for housing in Arvada is the other piece of the equation to the current appreciating real estate market.
 Many residents are finding that, with such low rental vacancy rates in the area, landlords are able to raise rental rates throughout the Denver metro area.
 With these historically high rental rates and affordable low-down mortgage options, many would be renters are finding it is simply cheaper to buy than to rent.
 With interest rates promising to rise in the coming months, many savvy buyers who had previously been on the fence are also deciding to lock in lower 30 year rates now before it is too late.
 The metro area also boasts a favorable business environment and many other best in class attractions that consistently place Denver and the surrounding areas in top 10 metro areas to move to for many years running.
-All of these things and many other have kept demand for residential real estate at peak historical levels.
+All of these things and many other have kept demand for residential real estate at peak historical levels for the Denver housing market.

 Housing statistics from Denver Metro Association of Realtors.